teusH/MySense/docs/spec.md

 A module has three parts: the Spec sensor (O3, NO2, or CO), the TTL interface with the eeprom, and the USB TTL adapter.
 All input is read in parrallel (threaded input).

-Cost pricing varies between € 50 and higher.
+Cost pricing varies between € 50 and higher (e.g. NO2+UL G4V board+TTL-USB: DigiKey € 66.- excl. import tax € 17.22).
 Make sure one uses an serial USB converter to interface to the 3V3 based TTL serial interface of the module.
 MySense used `Cygnal Integrated Products, Inc. CP210x UART Bridge / myAVR mySmartUSB light`.
 See the config example for the appetrn to recognize which USB has the gas adapter.

 ## Configuration
 ### hardware